washingtonstateuniversity/WSUMAGE-vagrant/README.md

 All Magento admin usernames and passwords for the installations included by default are `admin` and `admin2013`.
 Magento requires a number in the admin password, so remember if you change this in the settings file.

-## Overall Sturcture
-***note this need to be written, short if 3 servers, admin/frontend/database***
-###Option One development lite:
-This option is designed for a lighter environment to aid in quick development.
-Some of the core parts of the production servers are rolled up into a single  server.
-The upside to this is that if you have a system that is not so robust then you shouldn't see lags.
-Also For most module development you are not depending on any other module, so matching production in it's structure is not needed.
-9 out of 10 projects will be fine starting with this.

-###Option Two production match:
-This is to match the production environment as closely as possible, and lot all modules as well.
-Given that by default the xDebug is turned on, this can run slower.
-When a module is vetted but a peer review, this environment will be used.
-As of yet there is no unit tests, but when there are they will be loaded in this development area.

 #### Magento Stable
 * URL: `http://local.mage.dev`